miqelle/reading-notes-201/class.md

 - As shown in the example above, index values start at 0 not 1
-- To retrive an item on a list, specify the array name along with the index number in square brackets
+- To retrieve an item on a list, specify the array name along with the index number in square brackets

 `var itemThree;`
 `itemThree = colors[2];`